 - Amazon Logistics in the UK scored highest, but with just 2.75 stars overall.

-- It is also true that Click and Collect is strong in entire Europe, as it is cost-saving, but there is a huge scarcity of drivers and automated fulfilment centres.
+- It is also true that Click and Collect are strong in entire Europe, as it is cost-saving, but there is a huge scarcity of drivers and automated fulfilment centres.

 It can be time-consuming and costly to overcome these challenges.